Asymptotic Theory and Sequential Testing for Adaptive Bandits

-Under the UNB allocation, both the sampling indicators $X_{t,k}$ and the effective sample sizes are random and history dependent.
-Consequently, the limiting behavior of the estimators is governed by the complex interplay of adaptive allocation, subset selection, and cross-arm dependence.
-The following theorem rigorously establishes the joint CLT for $(\hat\mu_{1,n},\dots,\hat\mu_{d,n})^\top$ and explicitly characterizes the asymptotic covariance structure. \begin{theorem} Under Assumptions \ref{meanbound}--\ref{meanconver}, the estimators of the expected rewards are asymptotically normally distributed, and satisfy that
+where the sample size $S_{nk}$ is defined in \eqref{eqrr2}.
+The strong consistency of this estimator is established in Lemma \ref{ler1}.
+Under the UNB allocation, the sample sizes are random and history-dependent, leading to a nonstandard asymptotic distribution of the estimators $\hat\mu_{k,n}$ driven by adaptive allocation and cross-arm dependence.
+The following theorem establishes the joint CLT for $(\hat\mu_{1,n},\dots,\hat\mu_{d,n})^\top$ and characterizes the corresponding covariance structure.